Welcome to Westwood - Along Raines Road

 About the Artist

 Christine Conley is a painter and mixed media artist who has exhibited extensively and whose work is represented by the Jay Etkin Gallery.
 She brings great knowledge of working with community and with youth as her background includes work as a teaching artist in the Center for Arts Education Summer Institute of the Greater Memphis Arts Council; and previous public art commissions include serving as lead artist and project manager for a mural project at Farmington Road Elementary School.
-In addition to working as an artist, Conley is also a visiting Assistant Professor at the University of Mississippi and an Adjunct Professor at the University of Memphis.
+In addition to working as an artist, Conley was also a visiting Assistant Professor at the University of Mississippi and an Adjunct Professor at the University of Memphis.
+She is now a part-time art professor at the University of Ottawa